E-Invoicing in Germany

 General Description

 Germany is currently in the phased rollout of its mandatory B2B e-invoicing mandate, as established by the Growth Opportunities Act (Wachstumschancengesetz) and backed by EU authorization.
-The reform applies to domestic B2B transactions between businesses established in Germany and aims to harmonize invoicing practices through structured, machine-readable formats, fully aligned with the EN 16931 European standard.
+The reform applies to domestic B2B transactions between businesses established in Germany and aims to harmonise invoicing practices through structured, machine-readable formats, fully aligned with the EN 16931 European standard.

 FAQs